-Jesus calls us to respond in kind.
+Jesus calls us to live like Daniel.

 While the Bible doesn’t give a simple answer to this complex set of issues, it does give us a story to live by as we seek to be loyal to Jesus and his Kingdom.

 Continue Your Learning Journey

 The Hebrew Bible is full of references to exile, but what does it mean for God's people to be in exile?
 Understanding this tragic fate can bring the whole biblical story into new light.

 In the Bible, “the land” isn’t just a scenic background.
 It’s a gift from God to give and take away.
 Let’s explore the significance of “the land” and why it’s almost like it’s own character of the Bible....